WHAT IS PLAGIARISM

 • Journals may reject your work

 If you don’t want to be considered a fraud, first find out how to avoid plagiarism before starting writing your research paper.
-The steps of avoiding plagiarism are very easy to understand.
-If you ever doubt any line in your paper could be copy pasted, always use online plagiarism checker tools to ensure that your work is 100% original.
+The steps of avoiding it are very easy to understand.
+If you ever doubt any line in your paper could be copy pasted, always use online checker tools to ensure that your work is 100% original.

 Different kinds of plagiarism